oscimp/amaranth_twstft/Doc/0_Installation.md

 ## And now?

 Once all software and libraries are installed, you should be ready to code with amaranth!

-So let's jump onto this project of TWSTFT !
+The current version of the TWSTFT implementation described in this documentation is implemented on a [ZebBoard](https://www.avnet.com/wps/portal/us/products/avnet-boards/avnet-board-families/zedboard/).
+Transfering the gateware to the board through the virtual JTAG link using the microB USB connector is achieved thanks the [OpenFPGALoader](https://trabucayre.github.io/openFPGALoader/guide/install.html).
+Make sure to install the proper udev rules to access the low-level USB functionalities needed to communicate with the board.

+The ``flashZedBoard.py`` script should help you configure, synthesize and transfer the program to the board.
+The script will accept arguments including the PRN length, PRN register size, seed value, or dumping the PRN in a binary file as decribed with  the ``--help`` argument.

 Next step : [Pseudo-Random Noise generation](1_PRN.md)